-The proposed development was referred to the NSW Police Force for its comment.
-The response provided did not support the proposed development due to the potential for crime, anti-social behaviour and alcohol fuelled related issues.
-Notwithstanding, the response requested that where the application was to be approved, that specific additional conditions be included in the consent in order to reduce the potential for anti-social behaviour and improve the NSW Police Force's ability to successfully investigate a matter, in the case that the need for a Police investigation eventuates.
+The original proposal was not supported by NSW Police Force due to the potential for crime, anti-social behaviour and alcohol fuelled related issues.
+Notwithstanding, the original response from NSW Police requested that where the application was to be approved, specific additional conditions be included in the consent in order to reduce the potential for anti-social behaviour and improve the NSW Police Force's ability to successfully investigate a matter, in the case that the need for a Police investigation eventuates.